downplay/downright/README.md

 ## Planned / Roadmap

-* Better handling of page layout; don't go off sides, add scrollbars
-* Provide a button component for left-click open
+* Provide a button component for opening menus with left-click
 * Support keyboard, full accessibility
 * Ship a couple of themes - e.g. dark, high-contrast
-* Export the menu primitives for ad hoc use
+* Export the menu primitives for ad-hoc use
 * Testing for cross-browser support
 * Remove the outer `<div>` added by the provider
-* Additional entities
+* Additional item types (inputs, toggles...)

 ## Bugs and Issues